 Doctor Who and Star Trek are the two most iconic science fiction television series ever made.
-They have amassed a following on a global scale like no other and have stood the test of time for roughly 50 years.
+They have amassed a following on a global scale like no other and have stood the test of time for over 50 years.

-Doctor Who meanwhile was the The Rolling Stones of Science fiction.
-It was the second most mainstream one certainly, but it was always a bit edgier than Trek.
-Trek obviously pushed the boundaries in positive ways too like having the first interracial kiss, but Who was like the Rolling Stones in that it enjoyed just provoking controversy.
+Doctor Who meanwhile was the The Rolling Stones of science fiction.
+It was the second most mainstream certainly, but it was always a bit edgier than Trek.
+Trek pushed the boundaries in positive ways too, like having the first interracial kiss, but Who was like the Rolling Stones in that it enjoyed just provoking controversy.

 Always remember that Star Trek is the Beatles and Doctor Who is the Rolling Stones.